 If the ATB input is not receiving voltage remove the ATB housing cover and disconnect the connector.
 Check for continuity on the switch side.
-Lifting the weight should break the continuity.
+Lifting the pickle weight or bail arms should break the continuity.
 If either of these conditions is incorrect the switch is bad and needs to be replaced.